ElvisResearchGroup/L42/README.md

 saved me from writing about 5k of boilerplate code. lombock is a metaprogramming tool that exapand some annotations in usefull methods.

+## Building it from the command line
+Currently, it's a complex beast of Eclipse projects.
+The preliminary setup for building from the command line was semi-auto generated using IntelliJ IDEA (after a few hours of Eclipse project import struggles).
+Before building it, you need to:

+* Install ant, JDK8, IntelliJ IDEA (the auto generated build configuration uses a few JARs from it: JUnit, Javac2... )
+* Change paths in Main/main.properties accordingly

+Then in the repository directory, run:

+    cd Main
+    ant

+TODO for brave hearts (open a Github issue?): convert it to Ivy/Maven/Gradle/anything sensible